 General Information:

-• You can preview the Origami presentation, activity, and our FAQ section on the Great Art PTBoard page (click Great Art).
+• You can preview the Raina Telgemeier presentation, activity, and our FAQ section on the Great Art PTBoard page (click Great Art).

 • Review the presenter notes in the PowerPoint.